-Not anymore.
+Not the case anymore.
 Now millions of people are together, or together and split up, because of the opportunities and pitfalls of Facebook.
 Millions of people have married people they met on Facebook.

 Today, a couple of sentences on Facebook with the right person at the right time can lead to a complete change of life.

-If you would have told me I would have met someone special that lived 4000 miles away as the crow flies I would have shook my head and wonder if you had lost your mind.
+If you would have told me I would meet someone special that lived 4,000 miles away as the crow flies, I would have shook my head and wondered if you had lost your mind.

 But that’s what happened in 2016.
 Certainly the richest year in life experience.
-Facebook played an enormous role in both the rise and later fall that occured.
+Facebook played an enormous role in both the rise and later fall that occurred.

 And Facebook’s unique characteristics aided both sides of the coin.
 The Pleasure and Pain of Facebook.

-The goal of this article is to highlight research about Facebook while offering a few thoughts, about love, argument, pain, happiness, and even depression, divorce in part because of Facebook.
+The goal of this article is to highlight research about Facebook while offering a few thoughts about love, arguments, pain, happiness, depression, and even divorce in part because of Facebook.

-Long distance relationships have been going on for millenia.
+Long distance relationships have been going on for thousands of years.
 They’re not easy and for me, the story of separating from a very special person is important to the reader only as an example of the TWO headed coin of good good/bad.
 It’s a lot easier to learn from someone else’s success and mistakes before you carry on.

-I took a couple of weeks off of Facebook and a couple hundred people emailed, messagaed and so forth to see what was up or if I was healthy, wealthy and wise.
+I took a couple of weeks off of Facebook and a couple hundred people emailed, messaged and so forth to see what was up or if I was healthy, wealthy and wise.